A Section 32 vendors statement is a document required in Victoria, provided by a seller of real estate to an intending buyer.

 It would seem to be better practice for both parties if they delayed signing an agreement until the finance is approved, and then both enter an unconditional contract.

-Buyer Marketing – Melbourne’s most experienced buyer advocates are your winning edge with property buying.
+Buyer Marketing – Melbourne’s most experienced buyer advocates are your winning edge in property buying.
 Our extensive experience guides you through the process at every point, toward the best possible result.

 Buyer Marketing – Melbourne’s most experienced buyer advocates will not disclose any of your personal information.